Tuesday, May 21, 2013

 Fragrance Composition:

 So what does it smell like?
 It is classified as a sweet fruity floral woody fragrance for women with a spicy, amber and woodsy base.
-It was advertised as the "fresh smell of fallen apples in the hay on a summer afternoon."
-Henri Almeras made use of the chemical Persicol by Firmenich which gave the perfume its distinctive peach scent.
+Made use of the chemical Persicol by Firmenich which gave it a distinctive peach scent.
 The fragrance is a forerunner of modern gourmand fragrances.
 It was also said to be the first to incorporate an aldehyde, a 0.3% dosage of C-12 Lauric.
 This gave the perfume a soapy, waxy, aldehydic floral nuance combined with the pungent citrus note of a fresh orange rind.

 • Top notes: orange rind, aldehydes, apple, peach, banana, plum, coconut

-• Middle notes: heliotrope, cinnamon, ylang ylang, tuberose, honey, gardenia
+• Middle notes: heliotrope, fig, cinnamon, ylang ylang, tuberose, honey, gardenia

-• Base notes: tonka bean, spices, almond, patchouli, vanilla, sandalwood, ambergris
+• Base notes: spices, almond, patchouli, vanilla, sandalwood, ambergris

 Pan, 1920: